 Even if past returns were impressive, we think it’s ridiculous to assume what’s going to happen with taxes or a rather unstable market over the next 25 years anyways.
 What’s not ridiculous is trying to predict how a whole life policy might perform, as it’s a much more stable asset class.
 But here’s where the ROI Illusion leads to a double-speak and double standards.

 The pro-stock/anti-whole-life crowd will use the average returns of the market (before taxes and fees), but then they’ll compare to the minimum guarantees of whole life (even though real dividends are consistently higher than guarantees.
 This skews the comparison horribly.
-Average historic returns of whole life dividends are above 6%, but in this low-rate environment, those utilizing Paid-Up Additions will see internal rates of return of about 4-4.5% (with no taxation and no ulcers.)
+Average historic returns of whole life insurance dividends are above 6%, but in this low-rate environment, those utilizing Paid-Up Additions will see internal rates of return of about 4-4.5% (with no taxation and no ulcers.)

 The ROI Illusion makes an assumption that accumulation is the goal of all investing, and ignores powerful wealth principles such as leverage, velocity, stability, protection, tax advantages, and control.
 The ROI Illusion leads investors astray from looking at the WHOLE picture of an investment and making wise choices.
 It keeps them “chasing returns” rather than building wealth.